 All Categories

-Guitars Acoustic Guitars Bass Guitars Electric Guitars Left Handed Electric Guitars Strings Violins Violas Cellos Electric Violins Drums & Percussion Acoustic Drums Keyboards Digital Pianos Electronic Keyboards Wind Instruments Saxophone Brass Instruments Woodwind Instruments Accessories Amps Cases Music Stands Strings Support FAQs NEWs Video Instructional Resources Review Cooperate Wholesale ProgramHow to Choose a Ukulele?
+Guitars Acoustic Guitars Bass Guitars Electric Guitars Left Handed Electric Guitars Strings Violins Violas Cellos Electric Violins Drums & Percussion Acoustic Drums Electric Drums Keyboards Digital Pianos Electronic Keyboards Wind Instruments Saxophone Brass Instruments Woodwind Instruments Accessories Amps Cases Music Stands Strings Support FAQs NEWs Video Instructional Resources Review Cooperate Wholesale ProgramHow to Choose a Ukulele?

 The soprano, often called "standard" in Hawaii, is the second-smallest and was the original size.Soprano is known for its thin, jangly sound so commonly associated with ukuleles.
 It's perfect for traveling.